CraftAcademyLabs/ca_course/week3/portfolio_challenge/4_display_projects.md

 In this section, we wil focus on the `My Projects` display.
 We will take a closer look at how we can fetch some data (about projects) in JSON format, pass that data in to the `render()` function, and display it in the browser.

-Until now, we've only created functions (stateless component stored in `const`) when we defined out components.
+Until now, we've only created stateless components (stored in functions).
 Now, we need to unleash some other powers that come in React.
-Components defined as classes, provide more features that will be useful to us.
+Components defined as classes are stateful, and provide more features that will be useful to us.
 To define a React component class, you need to extend `React.Component`.

 ## Extending React.Component vs creating a function